 - Mandatory reporting of greenhouse gas emissions: Senator Feinstein authored legislation that was signed into law in 2007, mandating all major sources of greenhouse gases to report their emissions annually to inform the Environmental Protection Agency’s inventory of greenhouse gas emissions.
 Those reports are available here.

 - Fighting wildfires: In response to the increasing frequency of climate-change induced wildfires, Senator Feinstein secured the transfer of seven C-130 aircraft from the federal government to the state of California.
 Under the provision, the Air Force will modify the cargo aircraft to fight wildfires, free of charge to the State of California.
 These planes will provide Cal Fire with a unique capability unmatched by any firefighting agency in the world.

 - Promoting climate change education: Senator Feinstein is an original cosponsor of the Climate Change Education Act, which would support professional development for teachers; science, technology, health and engineering education; the development of climate literacy curricula; and improve the quality of and access to training and certification for green-collar jobs.
 The Climate Change Education Act would also establish a climate education program at the National Oceanic and Oceanic and Atmospheric Administration.

-- Putting a price on carbon: Senator Feinstein is an original sponsor of the “Climate Action Rebate Act” (S. 2284, 116th Congress) which aims to fight climate change while returning revenue raised through the bill back to American families in the form of a monthly dividend.
-This bill would place an increasing price on carbon and other greenhouse gas emissions to drive down pollution and encourage market-driven innovation in clean energy technologies.
+- Putting a price on carbon: In 2019, Senator Feinstein introduced the Climate Action Rebate Act, which would have instituted a carbon fee and returned revenue raised by the bill back to American families in the form of a monthly dividend.
+This bill would have placed an increasing price on carbon and other greenhouse gas emissions to drive down pollution and encourage market-driven innovation in clean energy technologies.